pzerger/supplemental/global/tips.md

 ## Install the Flashcard App (1-click install)

-Exam Flashcards is a secure, progressive web application you can install on any desktop, laptop, tablet or smartphone with a single click.
-Instructions for all are shown below.
+Exam Flashcards is a secure, progressive web application you can install on any desktop, laptop, tablet, or smartphone with a single click.
+Instructions for all platforms are shown below.

 **On any desktop (Windos, macOS, Linux), any browser:**